Talloires

 Talloires ([talwaʁ]; Talouères) is a former commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 On 1 January 2016, it was merged into the new commune of Talloires-Montmin.
-Due to its setting on Lake Annecy Talloires has become a popular resort town not only since it has been rediscovered by a privileged society of artists and writers but also since the start of the 20th century when the place became a world-renowned location.
+Due to its setting on Lake Annecy Talloires has become a popular resort town, not only since it has been rediscovered by a privileged society of artists and writers but also since the start of the 20th century when the place became a destination.

 Geography

-Talloires is located south of Geneva, Switzerland, on Lake Annecy and 13 km south of the local "prefecture" Annecy, about 50 km from Switzerland and about 90 km from Italy.
+Talloires is located south of Geneva, Switzerland, on Lake Annecy and 13 km south of the local prefecture in Annecy, about 50 km from Switzerland and about 90 km from Italy.
 The town is situated in the French Alps, along a bay on the east side of the lake.

 History

 The area of Talloires has been settled since Neolithic times.
 In Roman times, Talloires was a stage on the consular road leading from Milan to Strasbourg; the town is however mentioned for the first time in the 9th century AD.
-In 1016 an abbey was founded here by King Rudolph III of Burgundy and monks from Savigny Abbey and Lyon.
-The now standing structures of the Abbey were built in 1681.
+In 1016, an abbey was founded here by King Rudolph III of Burgundy and monks from Savigny Abbey and Lyon.
+The now standing structures of the abbey were built in 1681.
 The famous chemist Claude Louis Berthollet was born in Talloires, then part of the Duchy of Savoy, in 1749.